springxu0800/Linux.Howto-EGLFS-Mali-LimaPanfrost-NoX/README.md

 ```

 To fix this, change the raspi3-vc4 device spec and remove the default
-options designed for the arm8 in 32bit mode, along with removing the
+options designed for the arm8 in 32bit mode.

 *Debian 64bit QT-5.9.8 "linux-rasp-pi3-vc4-g++/qmake.conf" example setup/patch*